 From volunteering at a homeless shelter to assisting at a refugee center, social action placements allow you to engage in activities that address specific community needs while building practical skills.
 Three semesters of Italian is required for participation in the social action option.
 You must enroll in an accompanying seminar for both the social action or internship placement to earn 3 credits.

 All courses at IES Abroad Rome include faculty-led site visits as a fundamental component of the curriculum.
-IES Abroad Rome offers on average 130 field studies and academic daytrips per semester.
+IES Abroad Rome offers more than 150 field studies and academic daytrips per semester.
 Past destinations include:

 Etruscan Burial Grounds of Cerveteri

 Visit one of the largest necropolises of the ancient world with archaic Etruscan tombs carved deep inside the bedrock.